-When matching incoming Gatev vay calls Match incoming calls from registered devices only Only apply this rule to incoming calls from devices, videoconferencing endpoints, soft clients or Infinity Connect clients that are registered to Pexip Infinity.
+When matching incoming Gateway calls Only apply this rule to incoming calls from devices, videoconferencing endpoints, soft clients or Infinity Connect clients that are registered to Pexip Infinity.
 Note that the call must also match one of the selected protocols below.
 Calls placed from non-registered clients or devices, or from the Infinity Connect Web App will not be routed by this rule if it is enabled.
-Match Infinity Connect (WebRTC / RTMP) Select whether this rule should apply to incoming calls from Infinity Connect clients (WebRTC / RTMP).
-Match SIP Select whether this rule should apply to incoming SIP calls.
-Match Lync / Skype for Business (MS-SIP) Select whether this rule should apply to incoming Lync / Skype for Business (MS-SIP) calls.
-Match H.323 Select whether this rule should apply to incoming H.323 calls.
-Alias match and transform Match against full alias URI This setting is for advanced use cases and will not normally be required.
+Select whether this rule should apply to incoming calls from Infinity Connect clients (WebRTC / RTMP).
+Select whether this rule should apply to incoming SIP calls.
+Select whether this rule should apply to incoming Lync / Skype for Business (MS-SIP) calls.
+Select whether this rule should apply to incoming H.323 calls.
+This setting is for advanced use cases and will not normally be required.
 By default, Pexip Infinity matches against a parsed version of the destination alias, i.e. it ignores the URI scheme, any other parameters, and any host IP addresses.
 So, if the original alias is "sip:alice@example.com;transport=tls" for example, then by default the rule will match against "alice@example.com".
-Select this option to match against the full, unparsed alias instead.
-Destination alias regex match .+@vc.example.com The regular expression that the destination alias (the alias that was dialed) is checked against to see if this rule applies to this call.
-For help with using regexes, see Regular expression reference.
-Maximum length: 250 characters.
-Destination alias regex replace string The regular expression string used to transform the originally dialed alias (if a match was found).
-Leave blank to leave the originally dialed alias unchanged.
-Maximum length: 250 characters.
+Select this option to match against the full, unparsed alias instead. of the destination alias, i.e. it ignores the URI scheme, any other parameters, and any host IP addresses.
+So, if the original alias is "sip:alice@example.com;transport=tls" for example, then by default the rule will match against "alice@example.com".
+Select this